oglili/Leach22-course-catalog/README.md

 ## About The Project
 In this project I created a RESTful JSON APIs using Express js, which provides a way for insertion of the courses offered by the platform into the database.
 Users can interact with the database by retrieving a list of courses offered by the platform, updating and deleting any courses they register for.
 React.js was used to create the frontend user interface.

-### User Permissions
 ## User Permissions

-### Student
+### User

-A student can
+A user can

-* register himself on the app
+* register on the app
 * view and edit his profile
-* change his password
-* search for books and view availabilty
+* search for courses available
-* view his issue history
+* register for courses **available**
+* view, edit and delete courses registered for

 ### Admin

 An admin can

 * view and edit his profile
+* add, edit and delete courses
-* search for books and view availability
+* search for courses available
-* view, Edit or Delete existing books
-* add new books
-* issue a book to a student
-* return a book issued earlier
-* view all stats of the library
-* view issue log and the profile of all the students
+* register for courses **available**
+* view, edit and delete courses registered for
-* view the profile of all admins
+* view courses registered for by all users

 ## A note to the viewers